2024-2025 5th and 6th Grade Class Descriptions

 Class Description:

-In this class, students will immerse themselves in a beautiful understanding of cultures and civilizations around the world!
-We will study different civilizations each week, including Japan, Mexico, Canada, China, Russia, Egypt, Italy, France, and more!
-Students will learn about each civilization’s language, traditions, clothing, food, etc. We will keep a notebook that includes each civilization so that at the end of the year students will be able to enjoy their “book” on modern-day world civilizations!
-From time to time, we will even participate in creative ways to learn about the culture, such as making traditional crafts or eating a traditional dish.
+Students will immerse themselves in a beautiful understanding of the civilizations around the world that God has created so uniquely!
+We will study different civilizations each week – such as China, Japan, Mexico, Brazil, Egypt, Italy, Australia, and more – encompassing each of the continents.
+Students will learn about each civilization’s language, traditions, clothing, food, etc., as well as the geography of the country.
+We will keep a notebook that includes a “country snapshot” of each civilization so that at the end of the year students will be able to enjoy their “book” on modern-day world civilizations!
+From time to time, we will even participate in creative ways to learn about the culture, such as making a traditional craft or tasting a traditional food.

 Required Textbooks and Materials: